wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## What you’ll build
-To understanding how you can build a scatter-gather messaging using Ballerina, let's consider a real-world use case of a online auction service that get the highest bid value from bidders.
-This package includes scatter-gather component for get highest bid value by processing responses and three bidder endpoints.
+To understand how you can build scatter-gather messaging using Ballerina, let's consider a real-world use case of an online auction service that gets the highest bid value from bidders.
+This package includes a scatter-gather component to get the highest bid value by processing responses and three bidder endpoints.
 Therefore, the online auction service requires communicating with other necessary back-ends.
 The following diagram illustrates this use case clearly.

 ![alt text](/images/scatter-gather-messaging.png)